Q. Is there a money back guarantee?

 Q. What if my baby is different to all the other babies?

 A. Each baby is different and each family is unique.
 This is why reading all the blogs and books out there gets super super confusing!!
 Don't worry I have read the books and blogs, and so I make sure we have sorted through the 'noise' and get to the core of what is going on.
-Your baby is different, and it is incredibly special and so loved!
-And this is why we spend the careful time of firstly getting you to fill out an extensive questionnaire about your child and then crafting a customized sleep plan.
+Your baby is different, and is incredibly special and so loved!
+And this is why we firstly getting you to fill out an extensive questionnaire about your child and then craft a customized sleep plan.
 As your baby goes through the process of learning to sleep, we will be able to make further adjustments to help suit their needs and abilities.

 Q. Can I go away while teaching my baby to sleep?

 A. The more practice that you get while you are teaching a baby to sleep - the better.
-When we travel then we are introducing new sleep spaces which can be hard while learning new skills.
+When we travel, we are introducing new sleep spaces which can be hard while learning new skills.
 I ask my families to be home for the first two weeks while we work together.
-You can still do day outing during awake times but overnighters are something we save until the sleep skills are really solidified.
+You can still do day outings during awake times but overnighters are something we save until the sleep skills are really solidified.